sisinflab-swot/cowl/docs/about/index.rst

 Furthermore, it does not yet provide ontology editing and serialization capabilities.
 We plan to address these shortcomings soon.

-Finally, it's important to note that the library is in **early development**, as denoted by the `0.x version number <semver_>`_, so expect its API to change between minor releases.
+Finally, it is important to note that the library is in **early development**, as denoted by the `0.x version number <semver_>`_, so expect its API to change between minor releases.
-The public API will be considered stable once we're confident enough to bump it to 1.0.0.
+We will bump it to 1.0.0 once we are confident enough to make the public API stable.

 License
 =======